briatte/ggnet/README.md

 Here's a slightly modified version that takes the following arguments:

 		ggnet(net,                          # an object of class network mode = "fruchtermanreingold", # placement algorithm
 		  size = 12,                 # node size
 		  alpha = .75,               # transparency
 		  weight.method = "none",    # what to weight the nodes with: "degree", "indegree", "outdegree" names = c("", ""),         # what to call the node color and node weight legends node.group = NULL,         # what to color the nodes with node.color = NULL,         # what colors to use for the node classes node.alpha = NULL,         # transparency for nodes (inherits from alpha) segment.alpha = NULL,      # transparency for links (inherits from alpha) segment.color = "grey",    # default links are rgb(190, 190, 190) segment.size  = .25,       # set to 0 to remove from plot
 		  arrow.size = 0,            # set to 0 to remove from plot
-				  label.nodes = FALSE,      # add vertex names in small print; can be a list of vertex names quantize.weights = FALSE, # break weights to quartiles legend.position = "right")# set to "none" to remove from plot
+		  label.nodes = FALSE,       # add vertex names in small print; can be a list of vertex names quantize.weights = FALSE,  # break weights to quartiles legend.position = "right") # set to "none" to remove from plot

 [mm]: http://sumtxt.wordpress.com/2011/07/02/visualizing-networks-with-ggplot2-in-r/

 The function needs an object of class `network` and automatically handles the conversion of objects of class `igraph` by calling the [`intergraph`][ig] package.
+It supports all placement algorithms available through the `sna` package.

 [ig]: http://intergraph.r-forge.r-project.org/

 Comments welcome!

-# Examples
+# Example

 ![French MPs on Twitter](example1.png)